elastic/elasticsearch-labs/developer-guide.md

 ## Semantic Search

-With using an text embedding model like [sentence-transformers](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) you can transform your text into a vector that capture semantic information.
+Text embedding models like [sentence-transformers](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) transform your text into vectors (arrays of floating-point numbers) that capture semantic information.
 These vectors represent the contextual meaning of sentences.
-When your customer's search for a query, you can transform the query into a vector and search for similar documents.
+When users make a search query, you can encode their query into a vector (using the same embedding model) and search for similar documents.

-**NOTE** You must use the same embedding model to encode your documents and queries.
+**NOTE**: You must use the same embedding model to encode your documents and queries.

-Follow along with the [Semantic Search Quick Start Notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/search/00-quick-start.ipynb)
+Test this out in our [Semantic search quick start notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/search/00-quick-start.ipynb)

 ### Example: Semantic Search with Elasticsearch